Meet Robyn Bradley

 Favorite vacation spot: Cape Cod.

 Interesting FYI: I’d gone skydiving, rock rappelling, hot air ballooning, and white water rafting by the time I was twenty-one.
 Three of those activities I did while I lived in Australia, during my junior year of college.
 I also did stand-up comedy in my early twenties.
 Life has gotten considerably boring since then.
-This should change once George and I shack up.

 Got a question or comment?
 I love hearing from readers and fellow writers.
 Contact me now.